alephdata/aleph/README.md

 ### Loading well-known persons of interest

-One of the key features of ``aleph`` is its ability to cross-reference imported documents and databases with the names of entities of interest, such as names of politicians or companies.
+One of the key features of ``aleph`` is its ability to cross-reference imported documents and databases with the names of entities of interest, such as politicians or companies.
 While you can use the application itself to manage such watchlists, it may be useful to bootstrap the database using data from international sanctions and police search lists.
 Such data is provided by [OpenNames](http://pudo.org/material/opennames/) and can be imported in bulk:

 ```bash